mobilejazz/harmony-reference/docs/agreements/rest-api.md

 We decided this agreement for these reasons:

-1. To Avoid urls as `/api/v1/brand/1234/campaign/1234/detail/1234/slider/1234`.
+1. To avoid urls as `/api/v1/brand/1234/campaign/1234/detail/1234/slider/1234`.
 2. Instead, we can use a better endpoint as `/api/v1/get-slider` + queryParams `{brandId, campaignId, detailId, sliderId}`.
-3. To Avoid merge GET and POST params at same time.
+3. To avoid merging GET and POST params at same time.
-4. To Avoid that each Model appear as unique URL in Monitoring System (ex. `/product/1` and `/product/2` are two transactions on New Relic).
-Thanks to this we can have easily aggregated stats or errors for each endpoint.
+4. To prevent each model from appearing as a unique URL in the Monitoring System (ex. `/product/1` and `/product/2` are two transactions on New Relic).
+Thanks to this we can easily have aggregated stats or errors for each endpoint.
 5. We can configure a cache response for each endpoint.